spreadwyvern/kidney-sonography/README.md

 # Towards the Automation of Kidney Function Classification and Prediction Through Ultrasound-based Kidney Imaging Using Deep Learning

 ## Prediction module
 This repository contains the code of the prediction model used in the submitted paper **Towards the Automation of Kidney Function Classification and Prediction Through Ultrasound-based Kidney Imaging Using Deep Learning**.
 The propsed automated system ensembles 10 trained models to predict estimated glomerular filtration rate (eGFR), and 10 trained gradient-boosted tree models to classify CKD stage.

+- 2019.03.19
+Added GUI of the prediction module.
+See below for instructions.

 ### Dependencies
 This work uses Python 3.5.2.
 Before running the code, you have to install the following.